bubriks/katacoda-scenarios/deployment-testing/intro.md

-This tutorial will focus on showcasing the basics of CI/CD pipeline implementation and products A/B testing.
+This tutorial will focus on showcasing the basics of CI/CD pipeline implementation and the final product's A/B testing.

 # What is CI/CD

 CI/CD is a software development practice of "continuous integration" and either "continuous delivery" or "continuous deployment".
-During the integration, phase changes are merged into a common repository and usually tested.
+- Integration: changes are merged into a common repository and usually tested.
-Meanwhile, continuous delivery expands on continuous integration, by deploying the solution in a testing environment.
+- Delivery: expands on continuous integration, by deploying the solution in a testing environment.
-The deployment automatically delivers the newest change to the customer.
+- Deployment: like delivery, but automatically delivers the newest change to the customer.

 # What is A/B testing?

 A/B (Alpha/Beta) testing is a testing methodology used by developers that involves monitoring the user behavior in order to help improve the product.
-The basic idea is to present users with two variations of solution and see which one performs best.
+The basic idea is to present users with two variations of the same solution and see which one performs best.

 # Plan for the tutorial

-The tutorial will be divided into 2 parts.
+This tutorial will be divided into few parts, with the user being able to skip specific sections if they are not interested in them (Step 1 is mandatory).

+- Step 1: Getting started (Prerequisite for the rest of the tutorial).
-The first part of this tutorial focuses on understanding the basic principles of the CI/CD pipeline using Travis.
+- Steps 2 to 4: Focus is placed on understanding the basic principles of the CI/CD pipeline using Travis.

-The following section of the tutorial will implement A/B testing.
+- Steps 5 to 7: Implementation of A/B testing.
 This will include the usage of 2 versions of the same website.
-With each of them offering different colors for the button.
-The goal is to monitor which of the colors (if any) encourage the button to be clicked more often.
+With each of them offering different colors for buttons.
+The goal is to monitor the impact of the colors on the consumer.

 # Learning goals:
 * CI with Travis CI